theunraveler/Contract/02-Payment.md

 If this happens, I'm confident that we can work out some sort of deal by which I get paid for a portion of the work completed, and you receive the portion of my work that you paid for.
 Or, perhaps, we both just decide to call it even.

 I will under no circumstances release the source code of my work to you, the client, without receiving some sort of compensation.
+To me, this just makes sense; you don't get the goods without payment.
 Neither of us is unreasonable, so, again, be nice to me and I'll do everything I can to make sure you are a happy client.

 There is one exception, however: time billed as "Project Management" (i.e. client meetings and phone calls, preparing documents, communicating via online tools) is non-refundable.
 If we both agree to part ways, for whatever reason, you must still pay me for project management time.
 Sorry, but I've been burned in the past by clients who spend a lot of time planning only to pull the plug at the last minute.
 You know the type.